Tampines MRT station

-Tampines MRT station (/ˈtæmpəniːs, -ɪniːs/ TAM-pə-nees or TAM-pih-nees) is a Mass Rapid Transit (MRT) interchange station on the East–West (EWL) and Downtown (DTL) lines in Tampines, Singapore.
-Located in the heart of the Tampines town centre next to Tampines Avenue 4, Tampines Central 4 and Tampines Central 5, it is in close proximity to the Tampines and Tampines Concourse bus interchanges.
-The station also serves the surrounding retail developments of Tampines Mall, Tampines One and Century Square.
+Tampines MRT station (/ˈtæmpəniːs, -ɪniːs/ TAM-pə-nees or TAM-pin-ees) is a Mass Rapid Transit (MRT) interchange station on the East–West (EWL) and Downtown (DTL) lines in Tampines, Singapore.
+Located in the town centre next to Tampines Avenue 4, Tampines Central 4 and Tampines Central 5, it is in close proximity to the Tampines and Tampines Concourse bus interchanges.
+The station also serves the surrounding retail developments of Tampines Mall, Tampines 1 and Century Square.

-The EWL station opened on 16 December 1989 as part of the MRT eastern line extension to Pasir Ris station via this station.
-On 20 August 2010, it was announced that the station would interchange with the DTL by 2017.
-The DTL station, which isn't directly connected to the existing EWL station, was completed on 21 October 2017.
-The EWL station exterior has the characteristic dome-shaped segmented roof also seen on other elevated EWL stations, while the DTL station features The Big Round & The Tall Long, an art piece by Studio Juju, as part of the MRT network's Art-in-Transit programme.
+The EWL station opened on 16 December 1989 as part of the line's eastern extension to the Pasir Ris station.
+On 20 August 2010, it was announced that the station would become a DTL interchange by 2017.
+The DTL station, not directly connected to the existing EWL station, was completed on 21 October 2017.
+The station's EWL exterior has the characteristic dome-shaped segmented roof also seen on other elevated EWL stations in the eastern region of the country, while the DTL station features The Big Round & The Tall Long, an art piece by Studio Juju, as part of the MRT network's Art-in-Transit programme.